WheyGood/power-bi-projects/README.md

 ![](images/FinanceReport.png)

 ### Sales Performance Dashbboard
-Dashbaord designed for the user to filter between dates, the area of sales, and the category of product and examine sales data <br>
+Dashbaord designed for the user to filter between dates, the area of sales, and the category of product and view resulting sales data <br>
-More specifially the profiability, weekly sales, average of sales by year, and pertanage of each product is displayed.
+Profitability, weekly sales, average of sales by year, percentage of each sold product, and the sum of sales is displayed
 ![](images/SalesDashboard1.png)